kef/hieos/src/xtest/test/scripts/tests/11901/readme.txt

-SQ GetDocuments Stored Query
+SQ.b GetDocuments Stored Query

-This test relies on test 11980 to pre-load test data.
+This test relies on test 12346 to pre-load test data.

 Stored Query must use SOAP version 1.2